9 Cheapest Universities in Manitoba for International Students

 The University of Winnipeg officially got its charter in 1967, but its history goes much further back.
 Its predecessor institute, United College, was formed in 1938 by merging two older colleges in the region.
 The university prides itself on its small but diverse class sizes, indigenous scholarship, and commitment to the environment.
 It has many noted research and creative centers, including the Richardson College for the Environment & Science Complex, one of Canada’s most innovative science centers where faculty members and students study some of humanity’s biggest challenges.
 The Asper Centre for Theatre and Film is another draw, strengthening the well-recognized offerings of its Department of Theatre and Film.

-The tuition fee in University of Winnipeg for master’s program for foreign students starts from 10,193 CAD.
+The tuition fee in University of Winnipeg for master’s program for foreign students starts from 14,427 CAD.

-5. Booth University College
+5. Providence University College and Theological Seminary

 Providence University College and Theological Seminary is a private Christian university located south of Manitoba.
 Since its establishment in 1925, the university has been training leaders for the Christian church and contemporary society.
 Its mission is to produce ethical leaders of good character with a spirit for service.
 As a result of its mission, Providence specializes in two fields of study: business administration and theology.